stormr3/capstan-quadruped-leg/docs/design_notes.md

 - One capstan drum includes a central bore for the shaft, while the other input link is driven directly through the shaft.

 This arrangement allows both input links to rotate independently while remaining concentric, enabling a compact and symmetric base configuration.

+## Actuator–Linkage Integration

+The capstan actuator housing was modeled and mechanically integrated with the five-bar linkage.
+This step focused on verifying spatial compatibility, joint alignment, and feasibility of transmitting actuation from the capstan-driven outputs to the concentric base joints of the linkage.

+This integration confirms that the actuator, concentric joint architecture, and five-bar mechanism can coexist within a single mechanical assembly.
+Detailed structural analysis and hardware-specific constraints are not addressed at this stage.